-SAY WHAT???
-Check out Literary Flits review of Carole Giangrande’s THE TENDER BIRDS: “I am glad to have discovered Carole Giangrande’s writing and am also intrigued by the way reading this novel made me feel.
+Check out Literary Flits review: “I am glad to have discovered Carole Giangrande’s writing and am also intrigued by the way reading this novel made me feel.
 I don’t know if it was the pacing or something in the writing style, but on finishing The Tender Birds I realised I felt unexpectedly relaxed and almost serene.
 Perhaps this whole novel is a prayer?”

 THE TENDER BIRDS longlisted for the 2020 “Very Best Book” award for fiction by The Miramichi Reader.
 Read the 5-star review!

-COMING SOON!
-Carole’s first kids’ book, DO I HAVE TO GO TO SLEEP?
-Order now for Christmas at https://www.penumbrapress.com/forthcoming.php
+Carole’s first kids’ book, DO I HAVE TO GO TO SLEEP? has just been published!
+For more info, check out the Books tab and Order now!